-According to studies done on the subject, there is evidence that suggests that most narcissistic individuals do not have high levels of self-awareness and lack insight into their behaviour.
+In addition to the points made above, according to studies done on the subject, there is evidence that suggests that narcissists do not have high levels of self-awareness and lack insight into their behaviour.

-This means that even if they are aware of how they are behaving, they may not think it’s wrong or harmful and may not see any need for change.
+This means that even if they are aware of how they are behaving, they do not think it’s wrong or harmful and thus they do not see any need for change.

 As a result, many narcissists never acknowledge their own narcissism, even if those around them can see it clearly.

-They may recognize that they have difficulty maintaining relationships or that their interpersonal skills need work, but they may not be aware of how deeply rooted their issues are or realize that it’s NPD causing them.
-As such, it can be difficult for them to accurately assess themselves and accept help from others.
+They may recognize that they have difficulty maintaining relationships or that their interpersonal skills need work, but they are usually not aware of how deeply rooted their issues are, or realize that it’s Narcissistic Personality Disorder that is causing them.

 Posts About Narcissistic Traits